 Swimming with boys

-Sunday 8 February 2004This is over 20 years old.
+Sunday 8 February 2004This is close to 21 years old.
 Be careful.

 I’ve been doing a lot of swimming at the pool with my boys, and I’ve discovered something fundamental: If you have a child who is uncertain in the water, buy them goggles.